swilgosz/hanamimastery/data/articles/secret-of-stunning-oss-contributions.md

 ### Do you like this content?
 Subscribe!

 I hope you've enjoyed this article, and if you want to see more content in this fashion,** Subscribe to my newsletter, [this YT channel](https://www.youtube.com/channel/UC4Z5nwSfZrUO4NI_n9SY3uQ)** and **follow me [on Twitter](https://twitter.com/hanamimastery)**!

-Also, If you have any suggestions of amazing ruby gems You'd like me to cover, or ideas on how to improve, please mention them in the comments!

 ### Special Thanks!